 The Group has elected to have qualifying vessel-related activities taxed under tonnage tax regimes in the UK, Norway and the Netherlands.
+The Group has re-elected into tonnage tax in the UK until 2030.

-In 2022, the Group's elections resulted in a positive impact on the Group's tax charge of \$6.2 million (2021: \$33.7 million).
+In 2023, the Group's elections resulted in a negative impact on the Group's tax charge of \$3.9 million (2022: positive impact of \$6.2 million) primarily driven by impairments of vessels and vessel equipment.